DoNOF/DoNOF-Documentation/docs/input.rst

 Input Options
 #############

 Use only capital letters in the input file, except for specific cases (see below).
-For instance, RUNTYP="energy" will not work, but RUNTYP="ENERGY" will.
+For instance, RUNTYP='energy' will not work, but RUNTYP='ENERGY' will.

 *********
 Basis Set